 The Soviet Union has unveiled its first Jumbo jet -- the Ilyushin-86 which can carry 350 passengers.

-The Soviet Union has unveiled its first Jumbo jet -- the Ilyushin-86 which can carry 350 passengers.
+Background: The Soviet Union has unveiled its first Jumbo jet -- the Ilyushin-86 which can carry 350 passengers.
 The new airliner is expected to fly commercially early next year.

 SYNOPSIS: The first public landing of the Ilyushin-86 marks the Soviet Union's entry into the Jumbo jet age.
 It's now a decade since Boeing in the United States launched the wide-bodied revolution with its 747 model.
 Now, after a disastrous attempt to introduce supersonic passenger planes, the Russians have opted to the Jumbo ranks.

 The Ilyushin resembles the European Airbus -- featuring a twin-deck cabin with an upper passenger section and a walk-on baggage compartment beneath it.
 It will have a range of 3,600 kilometres (2,100 miles) -- about a thousand kilometres less than Western experts had predicted.